 - Access to a printer – So you can print off the Beginner Modern Calligraphy Online Course worksheet set.
 (No printer?
 You can always print the worksheet off via a company like FedEx for a little over $5.00.
 Ask them to print it on 32# laserjet paper!)

 - A piece of tightly woven cotton cloth – I use an old dinner napkin.
 You’ll need this to wipe your nib off intermittently as you write.

 - A cup or mug of clean tap water – You’ll use this to clean your nib, both as you’re writing and after you finish with your writing session.

-*This page includes affiliate links to Amazon.com, Paper & Ink Arts, and The Paper Seahorse.
+*This page includes affiliate links to Paper & Ink Arts + Amazon.com.